Travel

 The local unit of currency is the Ghana Cedi (SEE-dee) and Pesewah.
 A Ghana Cedi is valued at less than the US dollar (1USD = ~12GHS).
 Be sure to check the current exchange rate before traveling.

-We advise that you exchange money at the Accra airport upon arrival.
+If you want to exchange money, we advise that you do it at the Accra airport upon arrival.
 There is a ForEx in the baggage claim area or you can ask the driver to take you to Marina Mall across from the airport.
+You will get better exchange rates for the $100 bill (they will ONLY accept the newer $100 bills with the larger faces on them).

 If you will be here for several months or more, be sure that there is a family member at home who has agreed to keep up with your bank account and has the authority to withdraw money in case of an emergency.